OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/ListAndLoopsDeepDive.rst

 .. code-block:: java

     //new method
-    public int countBooksByAuthor(String auth){
+    public int countBooksByAuthor(String auth) {
-      //declare our counter
+      // declare our counter
       int counter = 0;

-      //iterate over every shelf:
+      // iterate over every shelf:
-      for(Shelf s: this.shelfContents)
-      {
+      for (Shelf s : this.stacks) {

-          //iterate over every book on a given shelf List<Book> bookList = s.getShelfContents();
+          // iterate over every book on a given shelf List<Book> bookList = s.getShelfContents();
-          for(Book b: bookList)
-          {
+          for (Book b : bookList) {

-            //if we find a book by our desired author... if(b.getAuthor.equals(auth))
+              // if we find a book by our desired author... if (b.getAuthor().equals(auth)) {
-            {
                   // increase counter by 1
                   counter++;
               }

           }
       }
-      //return our count
+      // return our count
       return counter;
     }